 You can eat 1-2 raw cloves of garlic per day to reduce LDL cholesterol.

 Scientists have evidence that garlic can help prevent almost all cardiovascular diseases.
 It helps to prevent cardiovascular diseases by lowering bad cholesterol, lipid, and serum triglyceride increase antioxidant activities, and decrease platelet aggregation.
-Garlic was also found to be effective against atherosclerosis (9),(10).
+Garlic was also found to be effective against atherosclerosisi XThe hardening of arteries due to the build-up of fats, cholesterol, and other substances affecting blood flow.
+(9),(10).

 Garlic Dose To Prevent Cardiovascular Diseases